TanishaVyas/TanishaVyas/README.md

 ###

-<p align="left">🚀 About Me<br>🔭 I’m currently working on projects involving Angular, .NET, and SQL , Flutter<br>🌱 Learning more about cloud computing and how it can support efficient data management.<br>👩‍💻 Actively building personal projects to improve my skills in frontend development (though I’m more inclined towards backend).</p>
+<p align="left">🔭 I’m currently working on projects involving Angular, .NET, and SQL , Flutter<br>🌱 Learning more about cloud computing and how it can support efficient data management.<br>👩‍💻 Actively building personal projects to improve my skills in frontend development (though I’m more inclined towards backend).</p>

 ###